9 Things to do in and around Addo National Park

 #7 – Go Hiking

 In Addo Elephant National Park you can walk one of the short PPC Discovery Trails where you can find detailed information about the Park on big boards along the way and there is also a 620m trail that is wheelchair-friendly.
-If you want to go for a longer hike then head towards Zuurberg and choose between the Doringkloof trail (11 km) and the Zuurberg Walk (2.5 km).
+If you want to go for a longer hike then head towards Zuurberg and choose between the Doringnek trail (12 km) and the Zuurberg Walk (2.5 km).
+You can always plan your walk around a traditional Sunday Carvery at Zuurberg Moutain Village; it's a gourmet experience not to be missed.

 #8 – Have a 4x4 Adventure